top of page

 Emmet Norris

 Emmet is interested in the interaction between processes on the earth’s surface, such as the transport and fate of mineral dust, and human society.
 He primarily uses isotopic source apportionment techniques to characterize the sources of natural and anthropogenically emitted PM and understand their effect on climate, air quality and biologically available nutrients.
-Motivated by previous work in human rights and artistic design, he seeks to use science as a vehicle for societal change. ednorris@ucsd.edu.
+Emmet is now a postdoc at the Université de Montréal.

 Austin Carter